deriv-com/deriv-api-docs/README.md

 ## Description

-The Deriv API is a powerful financial trading platform that provides a wide range of trading functionalities.
-It allows users to trade various financial instruments, including forex, commodities, indices, and synthetic indices.
-The API offers real-time market data, trade execution, and account management capabilities.

-The platform is built using modern technologies and follows best practices in software development.
-It leverages Node.js as the runtime environment and utilizes the Docusaurus static site generator for creating the documentation website.
-The user interface components are provided by the @deriv/ui package, which offers a collection of reusable UI components for building web applications.

-To ensure smooth running and contribution to the project, certain prerequisites need to be met.
-These include having Node.js, npm, Docusaurus, @deriv/ui, and Git installed in the development environment.
-The project follows a specific project structure, with documentation files written in Markdown format (.mdx) organized in the "docs" directory.

-The Deriv API also makes use of various external and internal packages.
-Docusaurus simplifies the process of building, deploying, and maintaining documentation websites, while @deriv/ui provides a collection of customizable UI components for web applications.
-Jest is used as the testing framework, allowing developers to write unit tests, integration tests, and snapshot tests.
-Testing-Library is another testing utility that focuses on testing user interfaces.

-WebSockets are utilized for real-time, bidirectional communication between the client and server, enabling the API to push real-time market data and trade updates to clients.
-The project structure follows the conventions of Docusaurus, with the "docs" directory containing the documentation files and the "src" directory containing the source code.

-Overall, the Deriv API is a comprehensive trading platform that combines cutting-edge technologies, robust architecture, and user-friendly interfaces to provide a seamless trading experience for users.
-It offers a wide range of features and capabilities, making it a valuable tool for traders and developers alike.
+The Deriv API is a powerful financial trading platform built using modern technologies.
+It leverages Node.js, Docusaurus, and @deriv/ui for documentation and UI components.
+Prerequisites include Node.js, npm, Docusaurus, @deriv/ui, and Git.
+The project structure follows Docusaurus conventions.
+Jest and Testing-Library are used for testing.
+WebSockets enable real-time communication.
+The Deriv API offers a comprehensive experience with cutting-edge technologies and user-friendly interfaces.

 ## Quick Access